 Project duration: May 2018 – August 2018

-Regen, partnering with Carbon Coop and Community Energy Scotland, is working on one of the shortlisted BEIS Flexibility Markets Feasibility Study Competition funded research projects.
-This project is assessing the feasibility of a service which aggregates flexible loads at the household/community level, to participate in local and national flexibility markets.
+Regen, partnering with Carbon Coop and Community Energy Scotland, worked on one of the shortlisted BEIS Flexibility Markets Feasibility Study Competition funded research projects.
+This project assessed the feasibility of a service which aggregates flexible loads at the household/community level, to participate in local and national flexibility markets.

-The main aims of the wider project are:
+The main aims of the wider project were:

 • To develop a model to estimate the value of different kinds of potential domestic flexibility